The Pulse of K-Entertainment

 What to watch before June 15

 The immediate watchlist is simple.
 Fans should track how much of the campaign leans into choreography, whether the visual concept stays stripped-back or swings brighter, and how aggressively SM pushes previews once the May 25 teaser run begins.
 Presales are already open, as reported by Korea JoongAng Daily and The Korea Times, so early demand signals should surface quickly.
-If the teaser assets land and "Do Your Dance" delivers a chorus people want to loop, RIIZE could walk into June with the kind of pre-release heat that turns an ordinary comeback week into a real event.
+Fresh reporting from MK also says a 17-year-old lyricist handled "Do Your Dance" alone, which gives the title track an extra pre-release talking point beyond standard teaser churn.
+If the song lands, RIIZE could walk into June with the kind of heat that turns an ordinary comeback week into a real event.
 That is exactly the sort of follow-through SM needs if it wants Tokyo Dome buzz to convert into a broader 2026 identity win instead of sitting there as a nice milestone.
-The company has already done the scale-building part.
-Now it needs the music and imagery to make that scale feel deserved.
-For RIIZE, good is no longer enough.
-II needs to feel inevitable.

 Fans Also Ask